TerminatorJ/Spatialformer/data_preprocessing/README.md

 ```bash
 python build_pair.py
 ```
+For single sample example, please refer to the jupyter notebook as: build_pair.ipynb

-the pair-wise dataset can be generated for each slide.
+Finally, the pair-wise dataset can be generated for each slide.